Tatsh/flourish-js/README.md

 * Dependencies that are non-complex (like functions from phpjs, or your own useful global functions) must go in `00-deps.js` and have a JSDoc block.
   * License must be MIT compatible; no GPL-only or similar licensed code will be accepted
   * Code that requires large and/or complex depencies, such as jQuery, Prototype, etc will not be accepted.
-  * Code taken from other sources added to either `00-deps.js` or string functions for `fUTF8` are immune to these rules.
+  * Code taken from other sources added to either `00-deps.js` or string functions added to `fUTF8` are immune to these rules except for re-formatting the function naming style.
 * Method names must be of the exact same name and type (static/prototype) in Flourish unless not possible to do so.
 * Please do not use `function nameOfFunction() {}` style anywhere in your code.
 * All parameters and variables should use `camelCaseStyle` and not `underscore_style`.